 - “I” Intentional Design – Evolved Scope for Holistic Learning Performance Continuum

-- Integration of Learning w/ Digital Performance Support (DPS) Assets
+- Integration of Learning w/ Productivity Acceleration Assets

-- Feedback Loop Supporting Iteration Refinement Best Practices
+- PAP-Supported Feedback Loop Supporting Iteration Refinement Best Practices

 - Task-Relevance @ Moment of Need

-- Effectiveness @ Moment of Need @ PoW
+- Effectiveness @ Moment of Need @ Point-of-Work

-- Confirmation of Test/Pilot Assets Via DPS Feedback Loop from Users/ SMEs
+- Confirmation of Test/Pilot Assets Via PAP Feedback Loop from Users/ SMEs

 - Source Data to Support Asset Refinement Iterations